Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Performance analysis

 \subsubsection{Patch size and neighborhood size}

 We use an image of Lena Forsén, which is commonly used for evaluating image processing algorithms, to analyze the influence of patch size and neighborhood size for the performance.
 Since the original image is colored, we transform it into a gray image by taking the average across three color channels.
-The original image has the size of $100 \times 100$ that we denote by $\mathcal{I}$.
-We make three noisy versions, denoted as $\mathcal{U}_{1,2,3}$, of this gray image by imposing three levels, denoted as $\epsilon_{1,2,3} = 40, 60, 80$, of additive uniform noise as
+The original noise-free image, that we denote by $\mathcal{I}$, is of the size $100 \times 100$.
+We make three noisy versions, denoted by $\mathcal{U}_{1,2,3}$, of this gray image by imposing additive Gaussian noise with three different levels of standard deviations, $\epsilon=$, 40, 60, and 80, such that

-where $\mathbb{U}[-1,1]$ denotes the uniform random noise from -1 to 1.
-Since these $\mathcal{U}$'s represent images, the values in them should be between 0--255.
-Thus, we adjust the values in $\mathcal{U}$ such that replacing the values less than zero by zeros and the values more than 255 by 255's.
+where $\mathcal{N}(0,\epsilon^2)$ denotes a Gaussian random distribution with mean 0 and standard deviation $\epsilon$.
+Since $\mathcal{U}$'s represent images, the values of the pixels in them should be between 0--255.
+Thus, we adjust $\mathcal{U}$ by replacing the values less than zero with zeros and the values more than 255 with 255's.

-We run our denoising method 36 times with 36 pairs of parameter values $\{(\rho,\delta)\vert \ \rho = 3,5,7,9,11,13; \delta = 5,10,15,20,25,30\}$ on each of the three noised versions of the image.
-We set the eigenvector threshold arbitrarily as $L=15$ in GGD and compute the noise-reduced version $\tilde{\mathcal{U}}$ of the input image.
-The reconstruction error is computed using the metric \emph{normalized sum of the squared difference} between original and noise-reduced versions of the images, denoted by $\Delta$, as

-The corruption levels of the input noisy images are also assessed in terms of the metric presented in Eqn.~\eqref{eqn:error} by replacing $\tilde{\mathcal{U}}$ by $\mathcal{U}$.
+We run our denoising method 36 times with 36 pairs of parameter values ($\rho,\delta$) where $\rho=$ 3, 5, 7, 9, 11, 13 and $\delta= $ 5, 10, 15, 20, 25, 30 on each of the three noised versions of the image.
+We set the eigenvector threshold arbitrarily as $L=50$ in GGD and compute the noise-reduced version $\tilde{\mathcal{U}}$ of the input image.
+We run this experiment four more times each with a different random seed (each random seed contributes one sample realization) of the Gaussian distribution in Eqn.~\eqref{eqn:noise} to avoid the random effect.
+For each pair of parameters and for each sample realization, the reconstruction error is computed using the three similarity metrics, RMSE (Def.~\ref{def:rmse}), PSNR (Def.~\ref{def:psnr}), and SSIM (Def.~\ref{def:ssim}) with the noise-free original image as the reference image and the denoised image as the image of interest.
+For each parameter pair, one value for each metric is computed after averaging the five values obtained for different sample realizations.
+The corruption levels of the input noisy images are also assessed in terms of the same similarity metrics with the noise-free original image as the reference image and the noisy images as the images of interest.
+For each corruption level and for each metric, we average the metric values obtained across five different sample realizations and compute a single value.